ArtRabbit/freshers/src/pages/dundee.md

 [DCA Galleries](https://www.artrabbit.com/organisations/dundee-contemporary-arts)

 What can we say, we’d love it if you started your Art Trail at DCA!
-From Sat 14 September – Sun 24 November you can see How Flexible Can We Make the Mouth, the first major UK solo exhibition of Barbadian-Scottish artist Alberta Whittle which draws together new and recent artworks in film, sculpture, print, installation and performance.
+From Sat 14 December 2019 – Sun 22 March 2020 you can see [Seized by the Left Hand](https://www.dca.org.uk/whats-on/event/seized-by-the-left-hand), an international group exhibition which takes as its starting point some of the ideas contained within American writer Ursula K. Le Guin's 1969 novel The Left Hand of Darkness.
+Then from Sat 11 April - Sun 19 July 2020 our galleries will feature the work of Douglas Gordon, focusing on his major film installation k.364.

 [V&A Dundee](https://www.artrabbit.com/organisations/va-dundee)